 There was no evidence to suggest that pain was reduced in active compared with placebo drops groups on day one (Table 8).

 Table 8.
-Secondary analysis: Ear pain on day one, by group
+Secondary analysis: Ear pain on day one (approximately one hour after administering the drops), by group